Colorado Highways: Routes 80 to 99

 Counties: Delta, Montrose, Gunnison

-Places: Delta, Hotchkiss, Crawford, Blue Mesa Dam
+Places: Delta, Orchard City, Hotchkiss, Crawford, Blue Mesa Dam

 Expressway: US 50 at Delta east to the intersection with SH 65.